bassemalyyy/Resume-Reviewer-Agent/README.md

 # Set up environment variables:

-Create a .env file in the root directory.
+Set up the API keys using os.enivron[] explicitly in the code.

 Add your API keys: SERPER_API_KEY=your_serper_api_key